playajames760/claude-nine/README.md

 **That's it!
 You're ready to code! 🎉**

 **🤔 What just happened?**
-- ✅ Created a special folder where Claude finds your new superpowers
+- ✅ Created a special folder where Claude finds its superpowers
 - ✅ Downloaded all the helpful coding commands
 - ✅ Made backups so nothing gets lost
 - ✅ Set up easy updates for the future